Total of Eight (8) Securus Patents Approved in Last Three (3) Months

 Mr. Smith continued, “We currently have approximately 200 software developers, over 100 field service technicians, and a large marketing and R & D Team that have good ideas – things that our prison and jail customers want, things that are unique, and we routinely turn those ideas into patents.
 It’s our biggest, most valuable asset – good people with ideas that are solving our customers’ problems.

-“Our patent portfolio includes patents in most areas of corrections communications and operations including audio calling, video calling, fraud detection, call platform architecture, call storage, inmate purchasing, billing, call throughput, inmate monitoring, word spotting, automated information services, voice biometrics, and commissary services, and there are many other areas.
+“Our patent portfolio includes patents in most areas of corrections communications and operations including audio calling, video calling, fraud detection, call platform architecture, call storage, Incarcerated Individual purchasing, billing, call throughput, Incarcerated Individual monitoring, word spotting, automated information services, voice biometrics, and commissary services, and there are many other areas.

-“We build patents around products that our customers want – and that is good for inmates, friends and family, officers, investigators, victims of crimes, and society – I am proud of what we have contributed to our industry.
-We improve inmate communications, reduce recidivism, help solve and prevent crimes – and ultimately save lives,” concluded Smith.
+“We build patents around products that our customers want – and that is good for Incarcerated Individuals, friends and family, officers, investigators, victims of crimes, and society – I am proud of what we have contributed to our industry.
+We improve Incarcerated Individual communications, reduce recidivism, help solve and prevent crimes – and ultimately save lives,” concluded Smith.